Sun24Y/Sun24Y_DeskWorld.theme/preconf_Compiz/README.md

 ### Compiz preconfigured theme-package
 #
-These files contains all compiz default-settings or use the raw-version to import only the changed values.
+These files does contain all compiz default-settings or use the raw-version to import only the changed values.